EuropeanOpenScienceCloud/Governance/docs/GovernanceTransition.md

     the Stakeholder layer to self-organise and self-populate.

--   The Staff Working Document has very little to say about the **Stakeholder** layer apart from the role in the Strategic in determining its membership, apparently minimizing the importance of the stakeholder forum.
+-   The Staff Working Document has very little to say about the **Stakeholder** layer apart from its role in the Strategic in determining its membership, apparently minimizing the importance of the stakeholder forum.
 The EOSCpilot framework emphasizes their importance puts a lot of emphasis on the relationships and information flow, the communication between the layers.

-A more detailed comparison
+Table 12 presents a more detailed comparison.

 <table>
 <thead>